-Post Leaving Certificate or PLC courses are full-time one year courses that offer a mixture of practical work, academic work and work experience.
+PLCs are full-time one year courses that offer a mixture of practical work, academic work and work experience.
 Post Leaving Certificate courses adopt an integrated approach, focusing on technical knowledge, core skills and work experience.
-Almost half of the time spent on a PLC is devoted to knowledge and skills training related to employment, with a further quarter spent on relevant work-based experience.
+Almost half of the time spent on a PLC is devoted to knowledge and skill training related to employment, with a further quarter spent on relevant work-based experience.